Reedemer23/Spam-Email-DEtection/README.md

 🚀 Features
 ------------------
-1)Classifies emails into Spam or Ham.
+Classifies emails into Spam or Ham.

-2)Utilizes text preprocessing and vectorization (e.g., TF-IDF, RETVec).
+Utilizes text preprocessing and vectorization (e.g., TF-IDF, RETVec).

-3)Deep learning model built using PyTorch.
+Deep learning model built using PyTorch.

-4)Web interface using Streamlit for easy interaction.
+Web interface using Streamlit for easy interaction.

-5)Email upload support (.txt, .eml formats).
+Email upload support (.txt, .eml formats).

-6)Stores classified emails in a MySQL database.
+Stores classified emails in a MySQL database.

-7)Secure user authentication with hashed passwords.
+Secure user authentication with hashed passwords.

 🧠 Model
 -----------
-1)The model is trained on a labeled dataset of emails.
+The model is trained on a labeled dataset of emails.

-2)Uses a RETVec-based tokenizer for better handling of adversarial spam.
+Uses a RETVec-based tokenizer for better handling of adversarial spam.

-3)Trained using binary classification (Spam = 1, Ham = 0).
+Trained using binary classification (Spam = 1, Ham = 0).

 🛠️ Tech Stack
 --------------------
 Frontend: Streamlit

 Backend: Flask (for DB interactions)

 Database: MySQL

 ML Framework: PyTorch

 Tokenizer: RETVec

 Authentication: bcrypt (for password hashing)

 🧪 Usage
 ------------
-1)Sign up / Login
+Sign up / Login

-2)Upload a .txt or .eml email file.
+Upload a .txt or .eml email file.

-3)Get prediction: Spam or Ham.
+Get prediction: Spam or Ham.

-4)Track past predictions in the transaction history section.
+Track past predictions in the transaction history section.

-5)View analytics with transaction graphs.
+View analytics with transaction graphs.

 🔒 Security
 --------------
-1)Passwords are securely hashed using bcrypt.
+Passwords are securely hashed using bcrypt.

-2)Input validation and sanitization are applied during file upload and DB interaction.
+Input validation and sanitization are applied during file upload and DB interaction.

 📈 Future Improvements
 ---------------------------
-1)Add support for PDF/email image attachments using OCR.
+Add support for PDF/email image attachments using OCR.

-2)Integrate with email clients (e.g., Gmail API).
+Integrate with email clients (e.g., Gmail API).

-3)Improve accuracy with ensemble models.
+Improve accuracy with ensemble models.

-4)Add user roles and admin dashboard.
+Add user roles and admin dashboard.